Yoshiki0407/hello-world/README.md

 # hello-world
 just another repository

-I cannot sleep at night because I'm looking forwaed to watching the result of Champions Leegue!
+I cannot sleep at night because I'm looking forward to watching the result of Champions Leegue!